FrancoRamirezz/BudBuddy/README.md

 used in python or we can use openai to do so as well

 # Frontend
-Next.js and React and vercel if possible
+Next.js and React and vercel if  or antoter frontend thing